 Can you post a video with music on Instagram?

-Of course you can!
+As a creator, of course you can!
 You’re well within your rights to post a video with music on Instagram, you just need to make sure you have the right to use that particular track.
+Business accounts are currently restricted in how they use music.
 Any songs you use in Instagram videos will need to be officially licensed, copyright-free or royalty-free.

 What music can you use for Instagram videos?

-As you can only use tracks that are licensed, royalty-free or copyright free you’ll need to check that particular track’s details before you post your video.
-Lickd is the only provider of chart music licenses for social video creators.
-You no longer have to settle for substandard music from royalty-free libraries when Lickd can give you access to the hottest chart hits for your Instagram content.
+As you can only use tracks that are licensed or copyright free you’ll need to check that particular track’s details before you post your video.
+Lickd is the only provider of chart music licenses for social video creators, giving you access to the hottest chart hits.
+You no longer have to settle for substandard music with Lickd on your side!

 Can you use copyrighted music on Instagram if you give credit?